 (Note - If you have other fire equipment (e.g. fire blankets, hose reels, etc., note below the procedures for checking and maintaining them and who has responsibility to ensure this is done)

-A fire blanket is installed in the church kitchen and is checked on a monthly Basis by the Responsible Person.
+A fire blanket is installed in the church kitchen and in the SJC kitchen and is checked on a monthly basis by the Responsible Person.

 2.4 Evacuation Procedures